ibm-cloud-docs/codeengine/eventing.md

 # Getting started with subscriptions
 {: #subscribing-events}

 Oftentimes in distributed environments you want your applications or jobs to react to messages (events) that are generated from other components, which are usually called event producers.
-With {{site.data.keyword.codeengineshort}}, your applications or jobs can receive events of interest as HTTP POST requests by subscribing to event producers.
+With {{site.data.keyword.codeengineshort}}, your applications or jobs can receive events of interest by subscribing to event producers.
+Event information is received as POST HTTP requests for applications and as environment variables for jobs.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} supports two types of event producers.